To ensure proper processing of your membership, please make sure to set your email filters to accept emails, from Linda@atypicalhus.org.

 It is estimated that there are about 300 cases of aHUS in the U.S., and it is most common with young children.
 The condition is life threatening and either can be chronic or can recur at intervals.

-Your tax-deductible purchase of one or more bracelets will directly fund research to help that aHUS families live with every day.
-Each bracelet has an appraised value of $825, but your purchase price is only $295.
+Your donation of $295.for an aHUS pearl bracelet will directly fund research to help aHUSpatient and their families.
+Each bracelet has an appraised value of $825, and is offered with your gift of $295.